weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-1-setup-troubleshooting.md

 A Cloud Native app gives you the freedom to focus on your code instead of maintaining cloud tools, where rapid, incremental updates can be made without having to disassemble and reassemble your infrastructure each time a new feature is added.
 And while the ability to rapidly deploy changes to your app is important, the freedom to choose your own source control system, deployment tools and container registry without having to maintain a set of custom scripts is also critical.

-With Weave Cloud you can view and monitor your microservices all in one place in a convenient troubleshooting dashboard, and together with automated continuous delivery built with your favorite tools, Weave Cloud allows you to create higher quality code more rapidly.
+With Weave Cloud you view and monitor your microservices from one convenient troubleshooting dashboard, and together with automated continuous delivery built with your favorite tools, Weave Cloud allows you to create higher quality code more rapidly.

 You will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.

-Specifically, in this tutorial, you will:
+In this tutorial, you will:

 1. Set up Docker or Docker for Mac on your local machine (if you haven't already done so).
 2. Deploy the sock shop with Docker Compose.